 A psychic once told me there are certain musical progressions that cut across the boundaries of time and space.
 She contended that “Battle Hymn of the Republic” was one such song.
 “Just hum a few bars,” she told me, “and your angels will be able to talk to you.”
 Glory, glory hallelujah.

 On the brink of another birthday, given these suggestions, I’m going with “Life on Mars” as my recommendation if you care to listen for an understanding.
-Of the versions on the Internet, I suggest the 1971 original, although the 1999 Net Aid version is stunning, as is the VHS Storyteller segment.
+Of the versions on the Internet, I suggest the 1971 original, although the 1999 Net Aid version is stunning.

 * * *